msabrishami/isc-website-mjhp/services.md

 ## Kanopy

 Kanopy is a video streaming platform providing access to more than 30,000 independent and documentary films, including a number of Iranian movies.
 It is the same as Netflix but mostly for international movies and documentaries.
-You can access the content using your University’s email & password, free of charge, Check out [here.](https://libraries.usc.edu/databases/kanopy-streaming-service)
+You can access the content using your University’s email & password, free of charge; check out [here.](https://libraries.usc.edu/databases/kanopy-streaming-service)

 ## HBO

 You can watch all the movies on the HBO Max platform using your phone services or internet provider.
-Simply navigate to [https://auth.max.com/providers](https://auth.max.com/providers), choose the provider and find out if you can access HBO max for free.
+Simply navigate to [here](https://auth.max.com/providers), choose the provider and find out if you can access HBO max for free.

 ## Netflix